hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 ```
 There is no guarantee on the order in which the map is executed.
 Therefore, the map must not contain loop-carried dependencies.

-*Data Races*: Two statements in the same `map` block may also not write to the same array or read and write to the same array.
-Doing so is considered a data race.

 #### Processing arrays sequentially with `for`